aditya-vardhan/songs/red.md

-To where the river turns to dust
+To where the river turns to dust And

-And god is never rushed
+God is never rushed

 Come lay by my side